MicrosoftDocs/Viva/Viva/engage/overview-native-mode.md

 > Native Mode is strongly recommended for reasons of security, compliance, and Microsoft 365 integration.

  > [!NOTE]
-> There are no bandwidth requirements for the Native mode migration.
-Essentially you are moving between Yammer separate site to Microsoft 365/SharePoint Online, nothing is downloaded.
-The only consideration to have in for SharePoint Online quota, in case Yammer was heavily being used.
+> There are no bandwidth requirements for Native Mode migration because you are essentially moving from a separate Yammer site to Microsoft 365 and SharePoint Online, nothing is downloaded.
+The only consideration is the SharePoint Online quota if Yammer has been extensively used.

 A tenant must be in one of three modes: